TheJacksonLaboratory/KCET/README.md

 ```
 jupyter notebook
 ```
 There are many notebooks to demonstrate and visualize data.
-There are 3 directories for predicting all phases using historical data, phase 4 historical data and novel predictions.
-To run the machine learning, first go to the notebook starting with ``DatSetGeneration`` and then go to thenotebook starting with ``ExtractDifferenceVectors`` and follow directions there to download the required embeddings and generate the difference vectors.
+There are 3 directories for predicting 1) all phases using historical data, 2) phase 4 historical data and 3) novel predictions.
+To run the machine learning, first go to the notebook starting with ``DatSetGeneration`` and then go to the notebook starting with ``ExtractDifferenceVectors`` and follow directions there to download the required embeddings and generate the difference vectors.
 Then go to the notebook starting with ``RandomForestPredictions`` to do RF learning.